gregorywong/github-user-search/README.md

-# react-bootstrap-template
+# github-user-lookup
-A webpack project with working React and Bootstrap configurations.
+A lookup tool using GitHub's user search API.

 ## How to use the files?